steveknipmeyer/ModelRelief/ProjectNotes/TechnicalNotes.md

 ##### Dependency Handling

 **Modified**
-- [x] For GeneratedFileDomainModel root models, if FileIsSynchronized <changed> to true, schedule a FileOperation.Generation.
+- For GeneratedFileDomainModel root models, if FileIsSynchronized <changed> to true, schedule a FileOperation.Generation.
-- [x] For FileDomainModel root models, if Name <changed>, schedule a FileOperation.Rename.
+-For FileDomainModel root models, if Name <changed>, schedule a FileOperation.Rename.
-- [x] For all GeneratedFileDomainModel dependents, set FileIsSynchronized = false.
+-For all GeneratedFileDomainModel dependents, set FileIsSynchronized = false.

 **Deleted**
-- [x] For all GeneratedFileDomainModel dependents, set FileIsSynchronized = false.
+- For all GeneratedFileDomainModel dependents, set FileIsSynchronized = false.

 **Added**
-- [x] For all GeneratedFileDomainModel root models, if FileIsSynchronized = true, schedule a file generation if the dependents are resolved.
+- For all GeneratedFileDomainModel root models, if FileIsSynchronized = true, schedule a file generation if the dependents are resolved.

 ```
 GeneratedFileDomainModel Dependencies